 Once your jawbone has accepted the artificial root, the post or abutment is added.
 An impression of your teeth is then taken and sent to the dental lab.
 Your crown, bridge, or denture is designed and created.

 Your completed restoration is then returned and attached to the dental implant.
 Any minor adjustments are made and your new smile is revealed!
 Dr. Olsen will provide you with some advice on caring for your implant and arranged a check-up.

 A joyful, positive, personal relationship!
-All of our family have enjoyed such a relationship with Dr. Hering and his team for over 10 years.
+All of our family have enjoyed such a relationship with the Fox Valley Dental team for over 10 years.
 We have been through the routine, orthodontic, cosmetic and emergency care with this office and have been very pleased with the level of care given.

 STM.
 (Actual Patient)

 Discover why patients choose dental implants in Fox Valley.

 Dr. Olsen uses all his restorative dentistry training and skills to restore your health and improve your smile.
 Dental implants boast a 98% success rate and provide a host of benefits for patients.

 Replacing missing teeth has never been better!
 You can restore your smile with dental implants from Dr. Olsen and the Fox Valley Dental team.